rangle/angular-training-slides/slides/src/content/routing.md

 <a [routerLink]="['/component-one']">Component One</a>
 ```

 Alternatively, you can navigate to a route by calling the `navigate` function on the router with the path array as the argument.
-For example to navigate to our component-one, we could use:
+For example to navigate to component-one, we could use:

 ```javascript
 var path = ['component-one'];
 router.navigate(path);
 ```

+---

+## Defining Links Between Routes (2/2)

 The path array can be seen as segments of an URL.
 For example, using the following path in our array: